DuaneOBrien/ContributionVelocity/Outline.md

 Can't use webhooks (probably the coolest feature) for user events which is one of the coolest parts of the crawler (only crawls when there are new events)
 ---
-# The "Interim Dashboard"
+# The **Interim** Dashboard
 ## This came first to get us some numbers
 ### Nothing to look at, but very useful!

 ???

-before figured out how crawler works - just get us some numbers basically just poking the github api for user events and filtering them by events we care about and then just put the output into a google sheet was VERY useful for counting Hacktoberfest contribs, getting a baseline, etc.
+before figured out how crawler works - just get us some numbers

+basically just poking the github api for user events and filtering them by events we care about

+**and then just put the output into a google sheet**

+was VERY useful for counting Hacktoberfest contribs, getting a baseline, etc.

-  -Duane will be talking about an intitiative for which we need to know who's contributed in a given month.
+  **Duane will be talking about an intitiative for which we need to know who's contributed in a given month.
 If that's all you need, this is really all you need to do.
-And I'm happy to share that code (I'll open source it soon)
+And I'm happy to share that code (I'll open source it soon)**

 ---
 # Events we’re measuring, and why